alexdong/consilio/README.md

 - `-l`, `--list`: List all the topic directories in the `~/.consilio` directory.
 - `-t`, `--topic-number <number in the list>`: Switch to a different topic.
 This will update the `topic` in the config file.
 - `-o`, `--open`: Open the topic directory in the default file explorer.
-- `--summary`: Generate a comprehensive summary of all discussion rounds, including key points, recommendations, and answers to agenda questions.

 ### `perspectives`